Clean-Hands/p2p_client/README.md

 - Clone [our repository](https://github.com/rubenboero21/cs347)
   - `git clone https://github.com/rubenboero21/cs347.git`

+# UPDATE BELOW TO MATCH GUI AND/OR EXECUTABLE
 ### Run the code
 - Navigate to the `p2p_client` directory
 - Run `cargo run` to build and run the app
   - By running with no arguments, the app will display the available commands.
   - Alternatively, refer to the quick start guide and available commands below.
 - You can generate and open local documentation for our app by running `cargo doc --open`.
+- You can run our unit tests with `cargo test`.
+See [testing.md](https://github.com/rubenboero21/cs347/blob/main/doc/testing.md) for more details.

 <details>
 <summary>Quick Start</summary>